-Specifically, we modify Stable Video Diffusion (SVD) to accept a new form of microconditioning, a term coined in [5], which is designed for the purpose of communicating low-dimensional metadata (such as the desired frame rate of the output video, and the amount of optical flow) to the network.
-We decompose $\Delta \mathcal{E}$ into a series of camera rotation matrices $R_t \in SO(3)$ and translation matrices $T_t \in \mathbb{R}^3$ over time, project this information through an MLP m, and add the resulting embedding to the feature vectors at various convolutional layers placed throughout the network, similarly to the concurrent work SV3D [63].
+Specifically, we modify Stable Video Diffusion (SVD) to accept a new form of micro-conditioning, a term coined in [5], which is designed for the purpose of communicating low-dimensional metadata (such as the desired frame rate of the output video, and the amount of optical flow) to the network.
+We decompose $\Delta \mathcal{E}t \in SE(3)$ into a series of camera rotation matrices $R_t \in SO(3)$ and translation matrices $T_t \in \mathbb{R}^3$ over time, project this flattened information through an MLP m, and add the resulting embedding to the feature vectors at various convolutional layers placed throughout the network, similarly to the concurrent work SV3D [66].
 The diffusion timestep, FPS, and motion strength are also passed to the network this way.
-To preserve the existing priors of SVD as much as possible, we initialize the network weights based on the publicly available image-tovideo model checkpoint.
+To preserve the existing priors of SVD as much as possible, we initialize the network weights based on the publicly available image-to-video model checkpoint.
 The new embedder m that processes $\{(R_t, T_t)\}$ is randomly initialized with default parameters.
-After training the network end-to-end to tackle this new task, the resulting model is capable of imagining unseen videos from any chosen perspective, as illustrated in Figure 2.
+After training the network end-to-end to tackle this new task, the resulting model is capable of imagining unseen videos from any chosen perspective, as illustrated in Figure 2 (high-level) and Figure 10 (detail).